-Although using hydrogen peroxide to whiten teeth is helpful, there are many more effective ways to such as carbamide peroxide.
+Although using hydrogen peroxide to whiten teeth is helpful, there are more effective ways to whiten your teeth such as by using carbamide peroxide.
 If teeth whitening is the main reason you want to put hydrogen peroxide in a Waterpik, then you might want to check out this article about teeth whitening with hydrogen peroxide.

 Are there risks of using hydrogen peroxide in a Waterpik?

 Yes, there are potential risks associated with using hydrogen peroxide in a Waterpik.
 Aside from having a terrible aftertaste, it can also be hazardous when used in the wrong way.